deeanalyst/drosera_poc/README.md

 ## 💡 What Does MEVTrap Do?

-MEVTrap runs as a **trap contract** deployed on Sepolia and watched by Drosera operators.
+MEVTrap runs as a **trap contract** deployed on Hoodi and watched by Drosera operators.
 It:

 - Samples the last few blocks (configurable)
 - Looks for patterns matching the A → B → C structure